For Current Deals & Great Tips Look for the Mickey Ears

 Walt Disney World Florida Resident Ticket Options

-Florida Residents can also purchase a 1-day park ticket at full price, but are offered discounts on adding options such as “Park Hopping” and “Water Park Fun & More” or both.
-The 1-day Florida Resident ticket and any options purchased must be used within 14 days of first use.
-There are no blockout dates for the 1-Day ticket.
+Florida Residents can also purchase a 1-day park ticket at full price, but are offered discounts “Park Hopping.”
+The 1-day Florida Resident ticket and any options purchased must be used on the selected use date (or day after with the Park Hopper Plus option).

 Valid proof of Florida residency per adult is required for purchase and use of Florida Resident tickets.
 Acceptable ID includes a Florida driver’s license or Florida state ID card, showing a Florida address.